An up-to-date guide of what to do in the Tri-Valley this fall.

-Starting June 15th, bars will open for indoor and outdoor service at full capacity with social distancing requirements.
-Don’t miss out on the following libations offered by local restaurants with full bars:
+Bars are open for indoor and outdoor service at full capacity.
+Cool down with some of the following libations offered by local restaurants with full bars:

-Beer Baron is home to 25 craft beers on tap, an expansive collection of 400-plus bottles of whiskey from around the globe, and beautiful, hand-crafted cocktails.
-This summer, cool down on hot days with a Frozen Strawberry Infused Rosé, available at their Pleasanton & Livermore locations.
+Beer Baron is home to 25 craft beers on tap, an expansive collection of 200+ bottles of whiskey from around the globe, and beautiful, hand-crafted cocktails.
+This fall, cool down with a Frozen Strawberry Infused Rosé, available at their Pleasanton & Livermore locations.

 Located in Livermore, Simply Fondue features exquisite fondue dining and over 140 hand-crafted martinis to choose from.
-Their Summer Martini flight comes with 6 martinis and includes the following flavors: Washington Apple, Chocolate Covered Banana, and Blue Island Breeze.
+Their martini flight comes with 6 martinis and includes the following flavors: Washington Apple, Chocolate Covered Banana, and Blue Island Breeze.

 Locanda Ravello serves up Neapolitan pizza, calzones, and pastas inspired by the Almafi Coast, but they also have an extensive wine and cocktail list.
 Try their beautifully balanced espresso martini to see what the buzz is all about.

-Museums, art galleries, visitor centers, and theaters will be able to open at full capacity with no social distancing requirements on June 15th.
-Here are a few great ways to enjoy the Tri-Valley’s rich heritage and culture this summer.
+Museums, art galleries, visitor centers, and theaters are open at full capacity with no social distancing requirements.
+Here are a few great ways to enjoy the Tri-Valley’s rich heritage and culture this fall.